Aiven-Open/klaw-docs/docs/HowTo/authentication/windows-ad.md

 3. Configure an existing SUPERADMIN user from AD (which already exists) to approve new users in the following property for username:

-    ```
-     klaw.superadmin.default.username=superadmin@company.com
-    ```
+   `klaw.superadmin.default.username=superadmin@company.com`

-4.If you have already signed up, you will be directed to the Klaw home page.
+4. If you have already signed up, you will be directed to the Klaw home page.

    ![image](../../../static/images/authentication/login.png)